MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/pcl.md

   </tbody>
 </table>

-The Xamarin column reflects the fact that Xamarin.iOS and Xamarin.Android supports all the profiles shipped with Visual Studio 2013 and above, and the availability of features in any libraries you create will only be limited by the other platforms you choose to support.
+The Xamarin column reflects the fact that Xamarin.iOS and Xamarin.Android supports all the profiles shipped with Visual Studio, and the availability of features in any libraries you create will only be limited by the other platforms you choose to support.

 This includes profiles that are combinations of: